 - K4 Visas for Step Children

-At Maduabum Law, we are in the business of reuniting families in New Jersey.
+At Maduabum Law, our lawyers are in the business of reuniting families in New Jersey.

 Receiving your green card offers some much needed certainty and stability.
-We want to help you navigate the different visa options so that you can be safe in the knowledge that your status inside the country is secured.
+Our attorneys want to help you navigate the different visa options so that you can be safe in the knowledge that your status inside the country is secured.

 One of the most common ways in which immigrants adjust their status is through a family-based petition.
 This occurs because the immigrant has a family member who is considered an immediate relative and is a United States citizen.
 USCIS defines immediate relatives as: